 For more information on Miami International Art Fair – MIA 2013 visit www.mia-artfair.com.

-For more information on the upcoming SeaFair schedule please visit www.expoships.com.Be sure to tell them Soul Of Miami sent you!
+For more information on the upcoming SeaFair schedule please visit www.expoships.com.If you love Soul Of Miami, please consider leaving a testimonial.

 Click here to sign up for the Soul Of Miami email list.